 We provide a variety of educational opportunities for high school students across WNC.

 The Minority Medical Mentoring Program is designed for under-represented minority high school seniors enrolled in Asheville City and Buncombe County schools that participate in school-sanctioned internships.

 This program is a collaborative effort of the Asheville-Buncombe Institute of Parity Achievement, MAHEC, Mission Health, and the Western Carolina Medical Society.

 Project PROMISE (Providing Rural Opportunities in Medicine through Inspiring Service and Education) provides educational and experiential opportunities for motivated rural high school students with a sincere interest in healthcare.

 Our Health Careers Summer Camp at UNC Asheville for rural high school students provides four days of hands-on experiences including health sciences workshops and clinical shadowing in a variety of health professions.

 Programs and workshops are offered throughout the year including SAT and ACT prep courses, college readiness workshops, and science workshops for students interested in health careers.
 For more information and registration, click here.

 Our Health Careers Education Awareness Conference provides information, resources, and education to high school students from the 18 westernmost counties of North Carolina interested in pursuing a career in healthcare.
-This annual conference attracts between 250 and 300 high school students and more than 100 healthcare professionals, educators, community leaders, and health science students on the second Tuesday of October at UNC Asheville’s Sherrill Center.
+This annual conference attracts between 250 and 300 high school students and more than 100 healthcare professionals, educators, community leaders, and health science students.

 For additional resources about pursing a health career and information on scholarships, click here.